 Experience the hospitality of local Cuisine, traditional dance and the dignity of their cultures, the warmth, and politeness of the Tanzanian people makes the visit so memorable and chances are that you will come back for more, to which Tanzanians will say “KaribuTena”; which means “welcome back.”

-Here are Some Tanzania Facts for Kids:
+Here Are Some Tanzania Safari Facts For Kids:

 It has Mount Kilimanjaro, the highest single free-standing mountain in the world, with 19,341 ft above sea level and about 16,000 ft high from plateau base.
 Kilimanjaro is a large stratovolcano formed of 3 volcanic cones; Kibo, Mawenzi, and Shira.
 Mount Kilimanjaro with Mount Meru, attracts thousands of tourists every year with its natural beauty and abundant flora and fauna.

 It’s a pleasure for eyes to witness the migration of millions of wildebeest towards Serengeti National Park every year.
 Besides the park, you can find “The cradle of mankind”, where the oldest hominid fossils are found.
-Ngorongoro crater located in the same place is considered one of the wonders of the world, where you can take a memorable Game drive.
+Ngorongoro crater located in the same place is considered one of the wonders of the world, in addition to where you can take a memorable Game drive.

-With the dawn of humankind, Tanzania has a great history over the millennia.
+With the dawn of humankind, Tanzania Safari has a great history over the millennia.
 The main historical hotspots found in Tanzania are;

 Portuguese influences are still seen in Tanzania’s architecture, language, and customs.
 Although Swahili culture began to develop in the early part bout it was not until the 18th century.

-The best part of traveling in Tanzania is getting to know the people, traditions, and culture.
+The best part of traveling in Tanzania is getting to know the people, traditions, and Culture.
 Tanzanian’s set themselves apart from their neighbors due to their unique trains.
 The local culture and customs are generally accessible.